 Kelly has a passion for the work being done by Ronald McDonald House and as a Board Member of Ronald McDonald House Charities Saskatchewan, looks forward to working with a community organization which has so much to offer the residents of Saskatchewan families in supporting them during a most challenging time, “their child’s illness”.

 Kelly is married to Pam and they have 3 adult children.
 During the summer months, he and Pam spend as much time as possible at their cottage in NE Saskatchewan where they enjoy to host and entertain family and friends.

-Chartered Professional Accountant and business professional with KPMG since 2006.
-She has proven successful in solving complex financial reporting issues and leading project teams.
-Brittany is committed to her community and is involved in a number of organizations including YWCA Saskatoon, The Princess Shop and member of the Advisory Board for the Hanlon Centre of International Studies at the Edwards School of Business.
+Brittany Walter is Chartered Professional Accountant and business professional with KPMG since 2006.
+She works with clients in the public and not-for-profit sectors on financial reporting matters, internal controls and risk management.
+Brittany is committed to her community and has been involved in a number of organizations including YWCA Saskatoon, READ Saskatoon Finance Committee, and the Princess Shop.